Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Interoperability* → S3 API compatibility allows for easy integration of existing applications.
 Supports multi-protocol access.
 - *Automation and DevOps-friendly* → it enables continuous updates without downtime and simplified backup management.

+#### Disaster Recovery (DR) architecture

+Data replication within MinIO Object Storage is managed directly at the application level.
+The solution provides Site Replication capabilities that enable native management of data distributed across multiple Data Centers (DCs).
+These capabilities allow for the alignment of not only buckets and objects, but also access policies and encryption capabilities.

+Typically, in systems like these, data availability and resilience is managed through conceptual separations of parts of the distributed cluster: these are called Regions and Availability Zones.

+Replication is performed synchronously between two Availability Zones (AZs) belonging to the same region, thus ensuring data consistency and availability in the event of a local failure.
+At the same time, asynchronous replication can be enabled between different Regions, ensuring an effective geographical Disaster Recovery (DR) mechanism.

+Thanks to the high bandwidth and low latency of the connections available between data centers, a synchronous data replication solution was adopted between clusters.
+Access to the different clusters can be achieved either via direct addressing or through the use of a load balancer, depending on architectural and operational needs.

+From an internal management perspective, MinIO automatically organizes storage units into erasure sets, which are logical groups that form the foundation of system availability and resilience.
+To ensure uniform distribution, MinIO applies a striping mechanism for erasure sets across the various nodes in the pool, avoiding load concentrations or single points of failure.
+Objects are then divided into data blocks and parity blocks, which are distributed within the erasure sets, ensuring redundancy, fault tolerance, and operational continuity.

 <a id="datalakehouse"></a>

 ### Data Lakehouse